 Ah, your newborn won’t sleep unless held?
 It’s SO hard, right?
 Baby sleep during the newborn stage is by far the most difficult aspect of babyhood.

-Both of my children, as babies, went through this phase at least once.
-It’s normal, but it’s HARD.
+These phases are normal, but it’s HARD.
 You very well can’t sleep all night yourself with your baby in your arms unfortunately.
 Believe me, I’ve tried.
 You need to make sure that your baby is in a safe sleeping environment in order to minimize the risk of sudden infant death syndrome.
 Unfortunately, your baby could care less about what is safe for her.

 You probably have a baby who will sleep for hours snuggled up on your chest, but who wakes up instantly as if she’s possessed by el diablo if you try to place her ever so gently into her crib.

 And I’m going to tell you right now.
 You might not find the solution to this problem.
 It might just be a phase that you’re going to have to deal with in whatever way possible.
 Just remember that phases end, and one day you will have a good sleeper.

 This post contains affiliate links.

 What To Do When Your Newborn Won’t Sleep Unless Held

 Although the idea of sleep training might be tempting right now, remember that your baby is still learning to adapt to the outside world and is still learning to trust you.
 The American Academy of Pediatrics does not recommend sleep training newborn babies.

 If your baby sleeps terribly in the bassinet or crib or your baby will only sleep on you at night, this is super helpful.
 My husband and I used to do this one with our newborns.